keras-team/keras-cv/README.md

 All results are reproducible using the training scripts in this repository.
 Pre-trained weights operate on images that have been rescaled using a simple `1/255` rescaling layer.

+## Disclaimer

+KeraCV provides access to pre-trained models via the `keras_cv.models` API.
+These pre-trained models are provided on an "as is" basis, without warranties or conditions of any kind.

 ## Citing KerasCV